merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ## Making sense of functions in your pangenome

 Once we have our pangenome, one of the critical things that we usually want to do is look at the functions associated with our gene clusters.
 This is a crucial yet complicated challenge to which we can approach in multiple ways.
 Here, we will describe how you can identify functions that are enriched for some of the clades or sub clades that are included in your pangenome.
 In addition, we will discuss how you can find the functional core of the pangenome.
-This is done with our new and improved program `anvi-get-enriched-functions-per-pan-group`.
+This is done with our new and improved program {% include PROGRAM name="anvi-compute-functional-enrichment" text="`anvi-compute-functional-enrichment`" %}.

+{:.notice}
+As of `v7` the script `anvi-get-enriched-functions-per-pan-group` (which used to be in this tutorial) was upgraded to the more general script {% include PROGRAM name="anvi-compute-functional-enrichment" text="`anvi-compute-functional-enrichment`" %}.

 This program utilizes information in the layers additional data table of your pan database to identify 'groups' within your genomes, and find functions that are enriched in those groups, i.e. functions that are characteristic of these genomes, and predominantly absent from genomes from outside this group.
 To use this feature you must have at least one categorical additional layer information (which can easily be done via `anvi-import-misc-data`), and at least one functional annotation source for your genomes storage (which will automatically be the case if every contigs database that were used when you run `anvi-gen-genomes-storage` was annotated with the same functional source).